 Availability of the Inca Trail 3 days

-A maximum of 500 people per day can access the the classic Inca Trail 3 days to Machu Picchu at km 104; this number includes all support staff , this mean that only left like 200 spaces for travelers, and is closely monitored; when the Inca Trail reaches its limit of 500 visitors, the Trail is closed for the day and no further reservations can be made; no reservations are taken on the Trail and all permits must be purchased a year in advance if possible.
+A maximum of 250 people per day can access the classic Inca Trail 3 days to Machu Picchu at km 104; this number includes all support staff, which means that only left like 200 spaces for travelers.

 This 3-day trek to Machu Picchu is not recommended for travelers with back problems.